jjvanzon/JJs-Reference-Architecture/Database Conventions.md

 Replace the one-off C# migration by a tool that does something more general, that can operate on any version of the model.

 For instance, in a certain project, resaving most data to the database using newer business logic would set a lot of things right in the data and this procedure was rerunnable at any time, regardless of the version of the model.
-‘Run the resaver’ would be the description in the list of data migrations to execute.
+'Run the resaver' would be the description in the list of data migrations to execute.

 <h3>Get Specific Version, Build, Get Specific Version, Build</h3>